BJ's Guide to College Confidence with FREE College PDF

 And those things will not be listed on their actual college websites.

 Don't be confused by some of the information that is going around the web.
-To get into college and be truely College Confidence, it is important to know what the colleges are really looking for.
+To get into college and be College Confidence, it is important to know what the colleges are really looking for.

 and it includes the following key information: